Searching for details:

 A fully assembled flight version of the module would then be shipped to RKK Energia for further electrical tests, GKNPTs Khrunichev said.
 As of the beginning of September, the transfer of the spacecraft to RKK Energia was promised to take place in October, or two months behind a previous schedule, however it had to be delayed even further.

 A critical transfer from the Moscow's district of Fili to Korolev started on the night from December 6 to December 7, 2012.
 From December 7 to December 14, a joint team of specialists from GKNPTs Khrunichev and RKK Energia unloaded the module from the railway car and installed it at the processing site in the main hall of the RKK Energia's Checkout and Testing Building, KIS, the company announced.
 According to RKK Energia, the upcoming work included autonomous and integrated tests of the module, including joint trials with ground equivalents of other Russian ISS modules as well as Progress and Soyuz transport ships.
+The MLM module was christened Nauka a Russian word for "science."

 During 2013, the launch of the MLM module was re-scheduled to April and then to June 2014.
-In the meantime, tests of the MLM at RKK Energia revealed a leaking fueling valve within the propulsion system of the spacecraft.
+In the meantime, tests of the MLM at RKK Energia revealed a leaking fueling valve in the propulsion system of the spacecraft.
 The damage was serious enough to require a complex procedure of cutting away the valve and welding in a new one.
 Before committing to the repairs, engineers had to practice it on a full-scale prototype of the MLM module known in Russian as Kompleksny Stend, KS.

 Further inspections of MLM at RKK Energia apparently found contamination inside the propulsion system, which would require a lengthy cleaning.
 According to some reports, it would take up to 10 months to resolve all the issues with the spacecraft.